lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-14-Libraries.md

 The proprietors of newer systems were naturally covetous of the accumulated wealth of older systems.
 This feeling was particularly strong among the various implementations of higher-order logic, one single formalism if we ignore each implementation's bells and whistles.
 Powerful and efficient importers were built, e.g. by [Obua and Skalberg](https://rdcu.be/cUZ2i), but they didn't catch on.
 Despite that, research in this area continues.

 I am not optimistic for the prospects of this sort of library porting, for a simple reason: we need the **actual proofs**.
 All the attempts that I have seen involve finding a lowest-common-denominator calculus for two different proof assistants and thus to emulate proofs in one system using proofs in the other.
-Ideally, corresponding more basic libraries (e.g. of the natural numbers) are identified and matched rather than translated.
+Ideally, corresponding basic libraries (e.g. of the natural numbers) are identified and matched rather than translated.
 Still, the very best one can hope for is a list of statements certified by the importer as having been proved somewhere, somehow.
+This isn't satisfying.

 ### Porting proofs from HOL Light to Isabelle/HOL